nuxt/components/README.md

 Each item can be either string or object.
 String is shortcut to `{ path }`.

 **Note:** Don't worry about ordering or overlapping directories!
 Components module will take care of it.
-Each component will be only matched once with longest path.
+Each file will be only matched once with longest path.

 ### Directory Properties